muggleyoung/muggleyoung.github.com/source/_posts/2013-01-25-how-to-use-font-icon-in-html.markdown

 categories: html css
 ---
 ##### Why Icon Fonts (图标字体) are awesome?
-we can easily change the style (e.g. scale, color, shadow, opacity, rotate, etc.)
+We can easily change the style (e.g. scale, color, shadow, opacity, rotate, etc.)

 It is 100% accessible, we don't need to use image sprites then